Critical thinking

 Conclusion

-By honing these skills, individuals can navigate the complexities of information, make well-informed decisions, and contribute meaningfully to society.
+Critical thinking requires active engagement, intellectual curiosity, and a willingness to challenge assumptions and explore different perspectives.
+By developing these skills, individuals can navigate complex information, make well-informed decisions, and contribute meaningfully to society.

 Watch Now